 For the first 300 years of its life, the School used the local South Weald Church for worship.
 In the 19th century, Headmaster Dr West was keen to have a dedicated School Chapel built in order to house the expanding number of students.

 It was in 1868 that the Brentwood School Chapel was completed to serve its pupils, and it still sits at the very heart of the School site.

 In 1910, the west window of the Chapel was commissioned in memory of Headmaster William Quennell.
 In the period after the First World War, the School increased again in numbers.
 The Chapel could not house the whole of the School in any one sitting, so half of the boys attended Chapel and the other half had assembly each day.

 In 1925, expansion work was undertaken to include two aisles as memorials to the Great War of 1914-1918.

 The beautiful stained-glass east window, above the altar, is an illustration of the ancient Christian hymn Te Deum.
 Of the other two stained-glass windows which look in on this tranquil setting, one – Faith, Hope and Charity - was given to the School by St Mary’s, Great Warley, a nearby church, and the other features striking depictions of the prophets Moses and Elijah.

-Today, even though it can accomodate 320 worshippers, the Chapel cannot house the entire School so the six year groups of the Senior School take turns to attend a short Chapel assembly once a fortnight.
+Today, even though it can accommodate 320 worshippers, the Chapel cannot house the entire School so the six Year Groups of the Senior School take turns to attend a short Chapel assembly once a fortnight.